 The people most likely to experience trauma often are the most vulnerable and are less likely to have access to the resources necessary for recovery, including financial stability, safe and permanent housing, quality education, food security, and accurate healthcare.

 As a result, our communities are exhausted, discouraged, and spent physically, mentally, and emotionally with no apparent solution in sight.
 Eventually, this cumulative trauma takes its toll.

 As research has shown, chronic stress and trauma have grave health consequences on our communities.
 Frequent stress responses can increase inflammation in the body, leading to cardiovascular and autoimmune diseases.
 Also, childhood trauma often leads to unhealthy coping mechanisms like overeating, substance abuse, and risky sexual behaviors.
 These activities can put people at risk of depression, anxiety, cancer, heart attack, stroke, and other life-threatening conditions.

-As we start the new year, we re-commit ourselves to continuing to provide the high-quality services that address the sources and consequences of trauma our communities are confronting and to pursuing the systemic changes necessary to free our community from trauma and to heal existing wounds.
+Mary’s Center is committed to addressing the sources and consequences of trauma our communities confront and to pursuing the systemic changes necessary to prevent trauma and heal existing wounds.